python-boltons/cc-python/README.md

 git push -u origin master
 ```

-The next few steps are required to allow our new repository to talk to the
+Finally, these last few steps are required to allow our new repository to talk
-outside world.
+to the outside world.
 Namely, we need to:

 * Add the `PYPI_API_TOKEN` secret to our new repository so CI is able to
   publish to PyPI.
-We can accomplish this by going to the following link (look
+We can accomplish this by going to the following link (see
-  [here][1] for more information on this step):
+  [this guide][1] for more information on this step):
   https://github.com/org/foobar/settings/secrets/actions
 * [Import](https://readthedocs.org/dashboard/) the `foobar` project from
   [readthedocs][2].